 When do change in vision occur?

-Usually, in the early 40’s, you will notice a difficulty in focusing objects due to hardening of the lens inside your eye.
-This condition is called as presbyopia and can be corrected by using reading glasses, inserting contact lenses and multifocal lenses.
+Usually, in the early ’40s, you will notice a difficulty in focusing objects due to hardening of the lens inside your eye.
+This condition is called presbyopia and can be corrected by using reading glasses, inserting contact lenses and multifocal lenses.
 There are also some surgery options such as monovision Lasik and Conductive Keratoplasty.
-Once you experience a trouble in focusing, meet your eye doctor to avoid further difficulty.
+Once you experience trouble in focusing, meet your eye doctor to avoid further difficulty.

-Cataracts is considered as one most common age-related eye disease.
+Cataracts are considered as one most common age-related eye disease.
 If you notice vision changes during the 60s due to cataracts, it is better to undergo surgery for removing cataracts.
 Advanced lenses are also available when cataract surgery is necessary.

-Unlike Cataracts, Glaucoma is an age-related problem in which you notice an increase in eye blood pressure that leads vision loss.
+Unlike Cataracts, Glaucoma is an age-related problem in which you notice an increase in eye blood pressure that leads to vision loss.
 Diabetes can also cause glaucoma.
-This problem can be cured if detected in early stage.
+This problem can be cured if detected in the early stage.

-Macular degeneration also an age-related eye condition which leads vision loss for individuals over 60.
+Macular degeneration also an age-related eye condition which leads to vision loss for individuals over 60.
 In case of macular degeneration, the retina begins to deteriorate leading blindness.
 There is no cure for macular degeneration and taking multivitamins and eating rich foods can help to slow the process.